By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Do not fall into “black and white thinking.”
 People are not either winners or losers.
 No one wins everything every time.
-One set back does not make you a looser.
+One setback does not make you a loser.
 Slip into those mindsets and you lose out on the successes you have had.

 Highly resilient people look at setbacks as a lesson learned.
 If you fail at something you may need to change your approach or change your game.

 Winners practice the skills they are deficient in.
 We all like to do things we are good at but those who look at their errors as chances to improve take their game to a whole nother level.